WHAT IS IT AND WHAT ARE THE BENEFITS?

-I’ve just returned from an amazing second CranioSacral week in Brighton (originally scheduled for March 2020 !!!).
+I’ve just returned from an amazing second CranioSacral week in Brighton (It’s October 2021 and it was originally scheduled for March 2020 !!!).
 I’ve been including these techniques in treatments for over 2 year now to some amazing results.
 So it seems like a good time to give a brief outline of what CranioSacral work is and what you might expect from a treatment.

 Craniosacral therapy (CST) is a gentle hands-on technique that uses a very light touch to examine membranes and movement of the fluids in and around the central nervous system.
 Relieving tension in the central nervous system promotes a feeling of well-being by eliminating pain and boosting health and immunity.

 CST can provide relief from a variety of symptoms.
 The gentle placement of hands assists the release of the body’s connective tissue, or “fascia.”
 Fascia (Latin word for “band”) is connective tissue found throughout the body including organs, glands, nerves, muscles, blood vessels, brain and spinal cord.
 This tissue forms a body-wide connective network that contains and supports us in our movement and processes.
 It is ubiquitous and tensions running through the fascia not only distort the body but also compromise the function of nerves and all the bodies systems.
 CST treats the body at an integrated level encouraging your own bodies healing systems to function efficiently and do what is needed to bring the body back into balance.

 CST is thought to improve efficiency of biological processes through boosting inherent self-regulation, self-correction and self-healing.